 - Durability of the waterproofing

 - Increase in property value

-There are two types of green roofs: intensive green roof or roof garden and extensive green roof
+There are two types of green roofs: the intensive green roof or roof garden and the extensive green roof

 Intensive green roof

 - Higher weight (400-750 kg / sq m)

 - Thickness of at least 30 cm

 - Lower weight (60-250 kg / sq m)